Railsmania/scripts/foundation/using_gems/merrow_en.md

 We can see that Merrow has created a Token for us.

 Let's execute merrow again.
-It checks the pull request for the project we set-up and there was none.
+It checks for open pull requests for the project we set-up but there weren't any.
-Let's check some more projects.
+So let's add some more projects for it to check.
 Merrow stores its configuration in ~/.merrow.yml.
 Let's edit that file:

 This file already has the repository we are checking and the token Merrow created for us.
 We can add any number of repositories here, let's add the repository for rspec

-Now we execute merrow again and sure again there is a pull requests open for that project!
+Now we execute merrow again and sure enough there is a pull requests open for that project!
 The more projects you want to check the more useful merrow will be for you!

-There are many Ruby tools you can install, in fact there are two you probably already has installed!
-The 'rails' tool which can be used to create new rails projects (among other functionalities) and the 'rake' tool which is a ruby tool to execute tasks.

-In Railsmania we will show you other tools to improve your system and make you more efficient in your work.
+That's it for this lesson.
+Be on the lookout for more lessons like this on RailsMania.com that demonstrate other useful gems.